 II.
 Very Short Answer Type Questions

-A. Give one word for the following:
+A. Give one word for the following

-- Deciduous trees
+- Answer: Deciduous trees

-- Rainforests
+- Question: Rainforests of the sea

-- Adaptation / Acclimatization
+- Answer: Acclimatization

 B. Give two examples for the following: